magnetikonline/web-server-install-ubuntu-12.04/install.md

 - **Optional:** Save `php_5.4.10-1_amd64.deb` package for later use

 ### Configure
 - **Note:** Configuration has been provided as an example, certain sections assume PHP paths have been set as per [configure.php.txt](configure.php.txt).
-More than likely you will need to modify the `/etc/php5/php.ini` & `/etc/php5/php-fpm.ini` presented here to suit your specific requirements.
+You will need to modify `/etc/php5/php.ini` and `/etc/php5/php-fpm.ini` presented here to suit your specific requirements.
 - Copy upstart init script `/etc/init/php-fpm.conf` in place
 - `$ sudo mkdir -p /etc/php5/ext`
 - Copy `/etc/php5/php-fpm.conf` in place